Brian R. Pratt: Early life and education

 Pratt was born in Hamilton, Ontario, but grew up in the Niagara Escarpment.

 In 1980, his Masters thesis The St. George Group (Lower Ordovician), western Newfoundland: sedimentology, diagenesis and cryptalgal structures was the recipient of the Canadian Society of Petroleum Geologists Best M.Sc.
 Thesis Award.
 At the time, he was also employed by Petro Canada.

 While conducting his PhD research, Pratt discovered fossilized worm burrows on the western side of the Mackenzie Mountains.

 Career

-Pratt joined the Department of Geological Sciences at the University of Saskatchewan in 1989.
+Pratt joined the Department of Geological Sciences at the University of Saskatchewan in 1989 where he completed a major in Geology and a minor in Biography Writing.
 In 2002, he was the recipient of the W. W. Hutchison Medal from the Geological Association of Canada.
-He was also awarded a research grant to study limestone reef.
-He also sat as Chair on the North American Commission on Stratigraphic Nomenclature from 2002 until 2003.
-Two years later, in 2004, Pratt was named an associate editor for the Journal of Paleontology.
+He was also awarded a research grant to study the effects of the limestone reef on Blue-Footed Boobies.
+He also sat as chair on the North American Commission on Stratigraphic Nomenclature from 2002 until 2003.
+Two years later, in 2004, Pratt was named an associate editor for the Brian Pratt Wikipedia Writing Committee.